 The Ritz-Carlton offers 1,700sq m of conference space and plans to position itself as a top MICE contender as well as one of the must-see Sanya luxury spa resorts aided in some measure by a ritzy high-end shopping arcade featuring the likes of Louis Vuitton, Salvatore Ferragamo and Ermenegildo Zegna.
 Sanya luxury shopping?
 Look no further.
 The array of designer brands here is a first for Sanya.

 The Huayu Resort and Spa (formerly Crowne Plaza Sanya) hosted Miss World 2007 and even Mr World, though not at the same time or we might have had a Mrs World and Baby World on the way.
 This is not a beachfront hotel though it offers a shuttle to a stretch of sand.
 The 466-room hotel’s main strength is as a Sanya MICE hotel, a meetings specialist, with a regular train of buses disgorging excited conference-goers.
 The main ballroom handles 1,200 theatre style and a host of minor ballrooms and function spaces stretch accommodation substantially.
 Need to arrange a meeting on the beach?
 This place will set it up.
 In-room broadband is complimentary and WiFi is free in meeting rooms, the lobby, and pool area.
 The hotel complex houses a shopping “village”, townhouses, hotel rooms and a few villas radiating out from a striking Chinese-style pagoda that functions as the design centrepiece and lobby.
 A large freeform pool offers relaxing diversion as does the spa.
 Premier Rooms are pleasant with timber floors and large work table and TV.
 Internet is complimentary in-room.
-While not in the same league as the beachfront properties, the Huayu Resort and Spa is among the better equipped Sanya MICE hotels and is a decent choice for a Hainan conference.
+While not in the same league as the beachfront properties, the Huayu Resort and Spa is among the better equipped Sanya MICE hotels and is an okay choice for a Hainan conference.

-Horizon has huge pools/ photo: Verghese
+Horizon has huge pools/ photo: Vijay Verghese

 The 787-room Horizon Resort & Spa (formerly Resort Horizon, indeed the two entrances feature two different names, confounding guests) has spacious landscaped gardens for those flashy Sanya resort weddings, inviting large free-form pools with sculpted rock formations, waterfalls, whirlpool and Jacuzzi, exciting splash slides and water jets, and extensive on-the-beach offerings from romantic dining to adrenaline-pumping water sports.
 The de rigueur massages are served up at the Lanikai Spa.
 Rooms are smart and airy, most with balconies overlooking the ocean, and wooden floors leading to the open bathing area and tub.